StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/ALTER_USER.md

 ## Description

-Modifies user information, such as password, authentication method, or default roles.
+Modifies user information, including password, authentication method, default roles, and user properties (supported from v3.3.3 onwards).

 :::tip
 Common users can use this command to modify information for themselves.
 Only users with the `user_admin` role can modify information for other users.